ammarmplumber/ammarplumber.github.io/_posts/2021-05-08-Neuroecon-finalproj.md

 <div class="item__description">
     <p><b>Figure 2.</b> From Gradin et al., 2015 summarizing their findings that
-healthy controls had a greater increase in activation in the medial occipital lobe as inequality compared to depressed subjects.
+healthy controls had a greater increase in activation in the medial occipital lobe as inequality increased compared to depressed subjects.
 </p>
 </div>